-Term Definition Adaptation The IPCC defines adaptation as 'adjustment in natural or human systems in response to actual or expected climatic stimuli or their effects, which moderates harm or exploits beneficial opportunities.'
-Adaptation can also be thought of as the on-going process of managing changing climate risks.
-Adaptation options Adaptation options are concrete ways in which programmes and projects can build in resilience to climate change.
+Term Definition Adaptation The IPCC defines adaptation as 'adjustment in natural or human systems in response to actual or expected climatic stimuli or their effects, which moderates harm or exploits beneficial opportunities.
+Adaptation can also be thought of as the on-going process of managing changing climate risks Adaptation Adaptation options are concrete ways in which programmes and options projects can build in resilience to climate change.
 Some options directly target climate change adaptation, some are management actions with adaptation as a complementary or side-objective.
-Adaptive capacity The ability of a system to adjust to climate change (including climate variability and extremes), to moderate potential damages, to take advantage of opportunities, or to cope with the consequences.
-Climate Usually defined as the 'average weather', or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time.
+Adaptive The ability of a system to adjust to climate change (including capacity climate variability and extremes), to moderate potential damages, to take advantage of opportunities, or to cope with the Climate. consequences.
+Climate Usually defined as the average weather, or more rigorously, as the statistical description in terms of the mean and variability of relevant quantities over a period of time.
 These quantities are most often surface variables such as temperature, precipitation, and wind.
 Climate change The IPCC defines this generally as 'any change in climate over time, whether due to natural variability or as a result of human activity.'
-This usage differs from that in the United Nations Framework Convention on Climate Change (UNFCCC), which defines 'climate change' specifically in relation to human influence as: 'a change of climate which is attributed directly or indirectly to human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods'.
-Climate proofing In contrast to mainstreaming, climate proofing refers to the process of cross-checking that all elements of a programme and its implementation, including specific measures and projects, address climate change issues.
-This involves ensuring that: - Funding is resilient to future climate impacts; and - The carbon intensity of funding is reduced to the extent possible.
+This usage differs from that in the United Nations Framework Convention on Climate Change (UNFCCC), which defines climate change specifically in relation to numan influence human activity that alters the composition of the global atmosphere and which is in addition to natural climate variability observed over comparable time periods'.
+Climate In contrast to mainstreaming, climate proofing refers to the proofing process of cross-checking that all elements of a programme and its implementation, including specific measures and projects, address climate change issues. - Funding is resilient to future climate impacts: and - The carbon intensity of funding is reduced to the extent possible.
 Mainstreaming Mainstreaming of climate change adaptation focuses on the integration of climate concerns and responses into relevant policies, plans and programmes at different levels of governance.
-Maladaptation Planned development policies and measures that deliver short-term gains or economic benefits but lead to exacerbated vulnerability in the medium to long term.
-Sensitivity The degree to which a system, receptor or exposure unit would be affected, either adversely or beneficially, by a particular change in climate or climate-related variable.
+Maladaptation Planned development policies and measures that deliver short-term gains or economic benefits but lead to exacerbated vulnerability in the medium to long term Sensitivity The degree to which a system, recentor or exposure unit would be Sensitivity affected, either adversely or beneficially, by a particular change in climate or climate-related variable.
 Vulnerability The extent to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes.
 It depends not only on a system's sensitivity but also on its adaptive capacity.